ats-lang/ATS-CodeBook/RECIPE/README.md

+# ATS-CodeBook/RECIPE

-# Coding Examples in ATS
+For varieties of coding examples in ATS

 ## [Hello](./Hello)